jamescoxon/rai_quarry_pool/README.md

 This is alpha code - while it has been tested it might not work for you...

+## Testing

+You can test the pool at http://46.101.95.140:5000/pool (however server may be closed at a later date)

 ## Installation Guide (Rough)

 1. `apt-get update`